 My family uses Echinacea as our go-to home remedy and has done so for years.
-At the first sign of a cold or sore throat, I’ve been known to swallow a handful of Echinacea pills and successfully avoid the illness from escalating.
+At the first sign of a cold or sore throat, I swallow a handful of Echinacea pills and successfully avoid the illness from escalating.
 Echinacea is known for its herbal, antibiotic, anti-bacterial and healing properties, but there are several more Echinacea uses that are not as commonly known.

 Echinacea uses for skin: